Hi Daniel, welcome on board. Tell us a few words about what you are doing.

 Daniel: We recently ran a very interesting survey about this topic.
-We write a lot about Celebrity Scandals and let’s face it Americans love their celebrity gossip and nothing seems to dominate the headlines like a scandal involving a famous actor, athlete, musician or politician.
-According to a new survey we ran more than half of American adults (52%) said they feel validated when a celebrity is sent to jail, feeling the punishment fits the crime committed.
-Just 24 percent of adults surveyed said they are surprised to learn about a celeb going to jail because they normally don’t receive harsh punishment for their crimes, while 17 percent feel disappointed in the star that’s a role model for children.
+We write a lot about Celebrity Scandals, and let’s face it, Americans love their celebrity gossip, and nothing seems to dominate the headlines like a scandal involving a famous actor, athlete, musician, or politician.
+According to a new survey, we ran more than half of American adults (52%) said they feel validated when a celebrity is sent to jail, feeling the punishment fits the crime committed.
+Just 24 percent of adults surveyed said they are surprised to learn about a celeb going to jail because they normally don’t receive a harsh punishment for their crimes.
+In comparison, 17 percent feel disappointed in the star that’s a role model for children.

 56 percent of Americans prefer to read about celebrity crime to any other celebrity scandal, including celebrities entering rehab or making and distributing sex tapes.
 You can read more in this press release in Yahoo!
 Finance (ref link http://finance.yahoo.com/news/Bloginity-Networks-Survey-bw-3467385107.html?x=0)

 What about the typical consumer of your content?
-How does the demographic looks like?
+How do the demographic look like?

-Daniel: We target female audience, 18 – 35 mainly industry people who are either bloggers, or live the celebrity lives.
-We’ve had so many times cases to which we wrote about a celebrity and their management called us up to include a different image (a more recent one) or ask us to remove some content, or even give us a feedback and let us know that they liked the article.
-So we are sure our audience are either the celebrities themselves, their management, the webmasters, and everyone else who comes from Google News and other referring sites.
-Our demographics are the biggest in the English speaking nations: USA, Canada, UK an also big in Germany and Japan. (as we’ve launched in different languages, http://japan.bloginity.com and http://de.bloginity.com)
+Daniel: We target a female audience, 18 – 35, mainly industry people who are either bloggers or live celebrity lives.
+We’ve had so many times cases in which we wrote about a celebrity.
+Their management called us up to include a different image (a more recent one) or ask us to remove some content, or even give us feedback and let us know that they liked the article.
+So we are sure our audience is either the celebrities themselves, their management, the webmasters, and everyone else who comes from Google News and other referring sites.
+Our demographics are the biggest in the English-speaking nations: USA, Canada, UK and also big in Germany and Japan. (as we’ve launched in different languages, http://japan.bloginity.com and http://de.bloginity.com)

-Cristian: How does http://www.bloginity.com/ differentiates from other similar sites?
+How does http://www.bloginity.com/ differentiate from other similar sites?
 What makes people come back?

-Daniel: I like to think our cool way of reporting news, our staff and because we create our own personal unique opinion and reports.
-People share the same thoughts, we always leave room for more thoughts and our readers love that.
+Daniel: I like to think of our cool way of reporting news, our staff, and because we create our own personal unique opinion and reports.
+People share the same thoughts, we always leave room for more thoughts, and our readers love that.
 They also love to communicate with us via comments – and we always reply back.
-Our web design is unique, our topics are great and we are just rocking it!
+Our web design is unique, our topics are great, and we are just rocking it!

-Cristian: Just to give people an idea could you share the most important metrics of your traffic?
+Just to give people an idea, could you share the most important metrics of your traffic?

-Daniel: Surely, in a report we recently published about June 2010 we had a string of successes for our Network.
-As of June 2010 we were pleased to share encouraging news in terms of our company’s health.
-In the past months we have seen a steady growth, with revenue and readership increasing beyond even our most optimistic expectations.
-Our focus on efficiently producing high quality unique content has helped us stand out among our peers.
-The most important metric is bounce rate, and page view per person which we are struggling to achieve (our goal is 13 pages per person) and we are now on 5.3 and bounce rate is low as 10.1%
+Daniel: Surely, in a report we recently published about June 2010, we had a string of successes for our Network.
+As of June 2010, we were pleased to share encouraging news in terms of our company’s health.
+In the past months, we have seen steady growth, with revenue and readership increasing beyond even our most optimistic expectations.
+Our focus on efficiently producing high-quality, unique content has helped us stand out among our peers.
+The most important metric is bounce rate and page view per person, which we are struggling to achieve (our goal is 13 pages per person), and we are now on 5.3, and bounce rate as low as 10.1%

-Cristian: Online is still a new business.
-Does the educational system prepared skilled workers for this?
+Online is still a new business.
+Does the educational system prepare skilled workers for this?
 Or it’s something you should learn on your own?

-Daniel: Cristian, I’m a high school drop out.
+Daniel: I’m a high school dropout.
 The educational system did not teach me anything!
-Besides, from talking to all my friends that are the same age as me it seems like the educational system left them hanging to the moment where they need to figure everything out – themselves.
+Besides, from talking to all my friends that are the same age as me, it seems like the educational system left them hanging to the moment where they need to figure everything out – themselves.
 You should learn your own – however, I don’t encourage people to leave high school or college.
-If I could I would stay there and learn but I am not eager to study, I like to teach.
+If I could, I would stay there and learn, but I am not eager to study; I like to teach.

 Daniel: I’m 22 years old; it is available to anyone who is willing to work hard.

-Cristian: At the age of 16 you moved to America to consume the American Dream.
+At the age of 16, you moved to America to consume the American Dream.
 Is the American Dream still possible during the crisis?

 Daniel: We are planning to expand our network, partner with more blogs and recruit more authors and create a beautiful and reliable network for both readers and advertisers to join.
-We recently launched the network’s homepage; http://www.bloginity.net there is lots of information to be learned there about us, and about our staff.
+We recently launched the network’s homepage; http://www.bloginity.net; there is lots of information to be learned there about our staff and about us.